uniVocity/univocity-output-tester/README.md

  5 - To generate the expected output file from a sane test result, call `updateExpectedOutput` and it will be generated or updated for you at your test resources folder (defaults to `src/test/resources` - use `setTestResourcesFolder` to specify another location).
-The test will fail to remind you to call one of the validation methods instead.
+The test will fail to remind you to call one of the validation methods instead. **Note**:
+ If your tests are parameterized, call `updateExpectedOutput` with the test parameter values.
+Output files named after the method and its parameter values will be generated.

+ 6 - If you made a big change that affects many tests at once, use `setUpdateExpectedOutputs(true)` at the class level - or parent class level if applicable - to update all expected outputs in one go.
+No tests will fail so you must remember to revert back to `setUpdateExpectedOutputs(false)` or just remove the command.

 **Note:** it is not a good practice to print the output of your tests unless you are debugging/trying to demonstrate something to someone (like we did in the following example).